jillymackay/nss/README.md

 In the future I would like to combine this with older datasets.

-**Presently working on a memory-cheap and future-proof way of joining JACS, CAH and HECoS codes together**

 ### A word on naming
-Through the gentle guidance of my good colleague ["@ianhandel"](https://github.com/ianhandel) I conceded to naming this package as the lowercase `nss`, and the top level object shares that name.
+Through the gentle guidance of my good colleague [Ian Handel](https://github.com/ianhandel) I conceded to naming this package as the lowercase `nss`, and the top level object shares that name.
 However column headings have capitals because that's easier to read and this is a hill I am prepared to die on.